OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Connect-to-GNS3-VM-Guac.md

 3. Within Guac open the folder "Classes and Labs" and then open the folder for your class, e.g., "ITS-2300".
 Within that folder will be the connection to the gHost VM for the class.
 Please note that the NAME of your machine has information within that you will want.
     For  example if your machine name is: ITS-2300-GNS3-001-absmith
-    - ITS-2300 is the course number
+    - "ITS-2300" is the course number
-    - GNS3 indicates that this is a GNS3 VM
+    - "GNS3" indicates that this is a GNS3 VM
-    - **001 is the unique number of your VM for this class**
+    - **"001" is the unique number of your VM for this class**
-    - absmith is your OHIO ID
+    - "absmith" is your OHIO ID

 4. When using the Chrome browser, the first time it connects to the Guacamole service, a screen similar to the following will appear.
 Click on the "Allow" button to allow the Guacamole service to access the local clipboard.
 This will enable copying and pasting text between the personal computer and the VM.
 This feature is required to work effectively with the remote machines.<br>
 ![](./images/Guac-Browser-Clipboard-Access.png)<br>